Oregon Reverse Mortgages

-Those applying for an Oregon reverse mortgage must follow the federally-mandated guidelines for doing so.
-GoodLife Home Loans outlines the reverse mortgage application process in 4 steps.
+Those applying for an Oregon reverse mortgage must follow the federal guidelines when doing so, but we make it easy by breaking the reverse mortgage application process into four simple steps.

-Once you have attended counseling, an appraiser will determine the value of your home and ensure that your home meets HECM requirements.
-Once approved, your loan will be ready for disbursement.
+Once you have attended counseling, we’ll process your application, run your finances, and coordinate an appraiser to determine the value of your home, ensuring that it meets the minimum FHA requirements.
+Once approved, your loan will be ready for funding.

 No, once your reverse mortgage proceeds have been disbursed, the way you spend them is up to your discretion.
-However, in some cases, a portion of your proceeds may be put aside to fund home repairs and home insurance, in order to remain in compliance with HECM guidelines.
+However, in some cases, a portion of your proceeds may be put aside to fund home repairs, or to cover the cost of mortgage insurance and property taxes.

-A variety of properties are eligible for a reverse mortgage: single-family homes, town-houses, two- to four-unit properties, and certain FHA-approved condominiums.
-Homeowners must also occupy the property as their primary residence to be considered.
+Most residential properties are eligible for a reverse mortgage: single-family homes, townhouses, two- to four-unit properties, and certain FHA-approved condominiums.
+Homeowners must occupy the property as their primary residence to be considered

 Heirs can inherit property that has been used for a HECM.
-However, once the borrower has moved or passed away, heirs must either pay the balance on the loan within 60 days to keep the property, or agree to its sale.
+However, once the borrower has moved or passed away, heirs have 60 days to decide whether they’d like to pay the loan balance and keep the property, or agree to its sale to settle the debt.